bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 #### On Line
 This weapon cannot be used to perform [Reactions](Combat#Reacting%20to%20Attacks), you can make melee skill tests with this weapon at a range of 6m.

 #### Reach
-A weapon with the reach trait can be used to perform melee attacks up to 2m away and doing so doesn’t put you in melee combat with the target.
+A weapon with the reach trait can be used to perform melee attacks up to 2m away, and doing so doesn’t put you in melee combat with the target.

 #### Shield
 This weapon can no longer be used for attacks.
 Instead, it provides a +2 to defensive skill tests using it.